KemoPanzah/decore_Base/readme.md

 The model defines the data to work with.
 It can be a simple data model or a complex data model.
 Each model is linked to a Base and is based on peewee ORM.
 To learn more about peewee ORM, visit [peewee](http://docs.peewee-orm.com/en/latest/).

 ## Api reference
-To create a GUI with decore Base, you decorate functions in the source code according to the default of the execution process. which must be imported before with ``from decore_base import decore``.
+To create a GUI with decore Base, one decorates functions in the source code according to the default of the processing process. which must be imported beforehand with ``from decore_base import decore``.

 The decore module contains those functions that are needed when creating the metadata for the decore front application.